aaz25/431-2021/minutepapers/README.md

 Details on how course participation is affected by Minute Papers are provided in **Section X.X.X of the Syllabus**.
 The most common ways to earn additional class participation besides the Minute Papers are:

-(1) doing bonus things Dr. Love offers during the semester, (2) asking and answering useful questions on Piazza, and in class sessions, and (3) finding typos in the materials and helping Dr. Love to fix them
+1. completing "bonus" tasks Dr. Love offers during the semester,
+2. asking and answering useful questions **on Piazza**, and **in class sessions**, and
+3. finding typos in the materials and helping Dr. Love to fix them